Education > Article > The Gut-Vagina-Bladder-Axis and UTIs

 It was long believed that the urinary tract was sterile except in the case of active infections, which we know to be driven by a range of uropathogens (microbes which cause infection of the urinary tract), including uropathogenic Escherichia coli (E.coli) (UPEC), Enterococcus faecalis, Proteus mirabilis, Staphylococcus saprophyticus, Pseudomonas aeruginosa, Klebsiella pneumoniae, and Candida albicans.

-Thanks to technological advancements, namely the development of DNA micfobial analysis, it is now understood that the urinary tract is inhabited by non-infection-associated micro-organisms too and harbours its own resident commensal microbial community.⁶ ⁷ The urinary microbiome appears to be dominated by Lactobacillus, followed by other genera to a lesser degree, including Streptococcus, Staphylococcus, Corynebacteria, Escherichia, Aerococcus, and Gardnerella.
+Thanks to technological advancements, namely the development of DNA microbial analysis, it is now understood that the urinary tract is inhabited by non-infection-associated micro-organisms too and harbours its own resident commensal microbial community.⁶ ⁷ The urinary microbiome appears to be dominated by Lactobacillus, followed by other genera to a lesser degree, including Streptococcus, Staphylococcus, Corynebacteria, Escherichia, Aerococcus, and Gardnerella.
 While it is important to recognise that research into the urinary microbiome is still in its infancy, there is no doubt that the urinary microbiome has a formative impact on urinary tract health, for better or for worse.⁸ ⁹

 Introducing the Gut-Vagina-Bladder-Axis